Skip to navigation Skip to content

 • is the customer’s payment nominee and requests that the payment be made on group schedule, go to Step 2

-• advises updates to the organisation details are required, see Step 1 in Table 2
+• advises updates to the organisation details are required, see Table 4 > Step 1

-• advises that they have not received their group payment schedule via Organisation Online Mail (OOM) in Centrelink Business Online Services (CBOS) or Letters in Business Hub, see Step 2 in Table 2
+• advises that they have not received their group payment schedule via Organisation Online Mail (OOM) in Centrelink Business Online Services (CBOS) or Letters in Business Hub, see Table 4 > Step 2

-• contacts about the details contained on a group schedule or would like to register to receive their group payment schedule online, see Step 4 in Table 2
+• contacts about the details contained on a group schedule or would like to register to receive their group payment schedule online, see Table 4 > Step 3

 2

-• Certain organisations, such as public trustees and some aged care homes, are nominee organisations that are payment nominee for customer and receive their payments through the Group Payment Scheme.
-In these cases, an SS313 should be issued.
-Tell the organisation to provide the Group Payment Code in Part D Question 11 of the form
+Certain organisations, such as public trustees and some aged care homes, are payment nominee for customers and receive their payments through the Group Payment Scheme.
+In these cases, an SS313 should be used.
+If the SS313 is being used an SS270 is not required.
+Tell the organisation to provide the Group Payment Code in Part D Question 11 of the SS313 form (not their bank account information).

-• Where the organisation is only a Group Payment organisation, and not also a nominee, only an SS270 should be issued
+Where the organisation is only a group payment organisation, and not also a nominee, only an SS270 should be used.

 If it is not known whether the organisation is a nominee or group payment organisation, go to system environment B and conduct a search on the Organisation Name (ON) screen.